Truexbanan/pygame-pytorch-ML/README.md

 Machine learning project using reinforcement learning with pytorch and pygame.

-IN PROGRESS....
+currently in testing phase - working out bugs last updated jan 5 2024